 It is known conventional weight loss measures often result in a 10% loss of initial body weight.
 Although this has been scientifically proven to lower cholesterol and death rates, for people with a BMI greater than 35 kg/m2, this still does not reduce your risk factors enough.
 With all types of surgery, we would expect the extra weight that you carry (your excess weight) to reduce by 50 - 70%, thereby helping medical conditions and improving your quality of life.

 Determining which surgery is best for you is always going to be difficult and will be dependent upon many things.
 Useful questions to consider when deciding are:

-All operations involve making long term changes to your eating and lifestyle habits to ensure that surgery is successful.
+All these operations involve making long term changes to your eating and lifestyle habits.